-An overview of the biblical heritage found in the Christian Scriptures growing out of the Old Testament and intertestamental periods.
+Cr.
+3. An overview of the biblical heritage found in the Christian Scriptures growing out of the Old Testament and intertestamental periods.
 Three basic types of literature: Gospels, Pauline letters and post-Pauline works.
 Centers on the person and work of Jesus of Nazareth, and the interpretation of him as the Christ by the early Christian community.
 Theological, philosophical and ethical concerns.
 Concepts such as discipleship, redemptive community, self-sacrificial love, evangelism, service and mission.
+Credit cannot be earned for both REL102 and REL102H.